alexliesenfeld/go-metrics-cloudwatch/README.md

-cloudmetrics
+go-metrics-cloudwatch-reporter
 --------------

-This is a reporter for [go-metrics](https://github.com/rcrowley/go-metrics) that will send metrics to [CloudWatch](https://aws.amazon.com/cloudwatch/) as a custom metric.
+This library provides a reporter for [go-metrics](https://github.com/rcrowley/go-metrics) that will send metrics to [CloudWatch](https://aws.amazon.com/cloudwatch/).

 ### Usage